stefanhts/stheller-jekyll/_posts/2020-3-4-i-can-count-to-ten.md

 where <span style="color:orange;">num_classes</span> is the total number of options between 0-9, thus 10.
 <p/>
 Now we come across the most difficult part of this entire quest, creating the model.
-This is a mainly trial and error process, and it's very possible you could build a model slightly more accurate than mine, if so I congradulate you.
+This is a mainly trial and error process, and it's very possible you could build a model slightly more accurate than mine, if so I congratulate you.
 My model consists of 4 2D convolutional layers, 2 pooling layers, and a dense layer.
 ```python
 def create_model():
 # create model